Mortgage Calculation Methodology 2026

 Privacy: Client-Side Computation

-• No server-side processing: When you enter loan details and click "Calculate," the computation happens on your device using your browser's JavaScript engine.
-No data is sent to Amortio servers.
+- No server-side calculator processing: When you enter loan details and click "Calculate," the computation happens on your device using your browser's JavaScript engine.
+The calculator does not need a server request to compute the result.

 How We Compare to Industry Tools